dialogplay/tool-directory/integrations/gsi-reversegeocoder/README.md

 | lon | number | Longitude to convert to address | true |

 ### Response
-This API returns JSON of current time information.
+This API returns JSON of address information.
 The sample of response is as follows.
 ```JSON
 {